MyTooliT/ICOc/readme.md

 python 'Production Tests/test_sth.py' -v
 ```

-### Specific Test Case
+### Specific Tests

-To only run a single test case you need the specify its name.
-For example, to run the test case `test__firmware_flash` you can use the following command:
+To only run a single test you need the specify its name.
+For example, to run the test `test__firmware_flash` you can use the following command:

 ```sh
 python -m unittest 'Production Tests.test_sth.TestSTH.test__firmware_flash'
 ```

-You can also run specific test cases using pattern matching.
+You can also run specific tests using pattern matching.
 To do that use the command line option `-k`.
 For example to run the firmware flash and the connection test you can use the command:

 ```sh
 python -m unittest 'Production Tests.test_sth' -k 'flash' -k 'connection'